LiuLarissa/Solve-cubic-and-quartic-equations-with-one-unknown/README.md

 # Solve-cubic-and-quartic-equations-with-one-unknown
-solve quadratic, cubic, and quartic equations with one unk
+solve quadratic, cubic, and quartic equations with one unknown